How to Start a Business in Hawaii

 Opening a business bank account is the first step in creating this financial barrier.
 More specifically, we’d recommend opening a business checking account for easy access to your funds.
 (Of course, you should only use your business bank account to maintain your business’s revenue and expenses, not your own.)

 It’s a good idea to open a business account with your personal bank, especially because banks tend to offer incentives for their consumer clients to open business accounts.
 But if you want to explore your options—which we always recommend—take a look at our guide to the best business bank accounts for small businesses.
 And remember that you’re not limited to brick-and-mortar banks.
-Opening an account with an online-only bank, like Azlo, is a great option for people who are comfortable maintaining their money digitally.
+Opening an account with an online-only bank is a great option for people who are comfortable maintaining their money digitally.

 Most of the time, applying for a business credit card is even easier than opening a business bank account: You can apply entirely online, while most brick-and-mortar banks require that you open an account in person; and you don’t technically need an EIN to get a business credit card (you can use your social security number instead).
 The barrier to entry is relatively low, too, because you can usually provide your personal financial information in lieu of your business’s.
 Here again, be sure to use your business credit card only for your business-related expenses, and practice healthy spending habits to boost your all-important credit score.